Icey067/Android-Notes-App/README.md

-# Simple Notes App 📝
+# Modern Notes App 📝

 A simple, local note-taking application for Android, built with Kotlin and Jetpack Compose.
 This project serves as a great introduction to modern Android development, covering UI, state management, and local file persistence.